A quick guide on In-game known issues and How to deal with them

 - Events that lead to effects similar to 1 turn de-synced Fast Moves (e.g. in-between Fast-Move micro-lag or delays during the initial matchup) may be determined to be grounds for a rematch depending on their significance on the battle outcome.
 Although desync may be considered as a very specific case of 1 turn lag that falls into the current state of the game it’s not the same in-game issue (check out Section 2).

-- Swapping takes 1 turn to complete.
-This may be confused with the desync issue but it’s how the game is intended to work.
+- Swaps taking 1 turn to complete may be confused with the desync issue but it’s how the game is intended to work.
+Additional information about the swap mechanic can be found in the How-to-Judge Guide.

 - The game may fix the desync issue at any point of the battle.